 The directory is maintained by a team of dedicated volunteers who work closely with WAN staff to ensure that the information in the directory is up to date and accurate.
 With 17,000 organizations in over 130 countries, maintenance is no small feat.

 As a directory user, you play an important role in helping us maintain the directory listings.
 If you find that there is inaccurate information, questionable listings, or missing organizations, please let us know!
 It is only through constant assessment of the directory that we can ensure the quality of the information.
+You can report a problem by following the "read more" link in a directory listing, or by using our general contact form.

 If you are the representative of an animal protection organization, we encourage you to check your organization’s listing and ensure that the information we have is accurate.
 You can do so by logging in using the portal on the right.
 If you cannot remember your login information, please contact us directly.